waleedgeo/PU-Waleed2022/README.md

 Acknowledgements
 ================

-This repository is prepared to publish the results of [Waleed et al. 2021][waleed2021] in the form of GEE based interactive applications.
+This repository is prepared to publish the results of [Waleed & Sajjad (2022)][waleed2021] in the form of GEE based interactive applications.

 No specific funding was provided for this research.